-Overview: Query Builder for PostgreSQL
+Overview: Metric Builder for PostgreSQL

 - Daily Values: This Data Type should be selected when your Metric reflects the most up-to-date Daily Value for the Metric.
 In Databox, the latest daily entry will be displayed for the Custom Metric.